themeum/growfund/wordpress/wp-content/plugins/growfund/readme.txt

 No, Growfund supports dual modes, but you can use only one mode at a time.
 You can enable Campaign Mode for pledge-based fundraising and Donation Mode for direct donations.

-= Which Payment Gateways are supported by Growfund = Growfund natively supports PayPal, Stripe, and Offline payments.
+= Which Payment Gateways are supported by Growfund = Growfund natively supports PayPal and Offline payments.
 If you prefer using WooCommerce, you can accept payments through any WooCommerce-supported payment gateway.

 = Are there transaction fees from Growfund? =
 None.
-The only fees come from your payment processor (like Stripe or PayPal).
+The only fees come from your payment processor (like PayPal).
 You can even set your own optional platform fee if you choose.

 = Can donors get tax receipts? =
 Yes.
 Every donor automatically receives a professional PDF tax receipt via email after making a donation.